tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/对象操作/上传对象_intl_en.md

 >?
 >- For the complete sample, go to [GitHub](https://github.com/tencentyun/cos-snippets/tree/master/iOS/Objc/Examples/cases/TransferUploadObject.m).
 >- You can generate a download URL for the uploaded file using the same key.
-For detailed directions, please see [Generating a Pre-Signed Link](https://intl.cloud.tencent.com/document/product/436/37680).
+For detailed directions, see [Generating Pre-Signed URLs](https://intl.cloud.tencent.com/document/product/436/37680).
 Please note that for private-read files, the download URL is only valid for a limited period of time.

 **Swift**